SubramanyaKS/reactjs-texttospeech/README.md

 ## Acknowledgements

 - Inspired by the simplicity of the Web Speech API.

-- Thanks to all contributors and the open-source community for making this possible.
+- Thanks to React community.